Copyright 2015 by Judy Unger

 I began to write messages updating family members and then friends who were all concerned about me.
 I found that expressing my feelings that way was very helpful.
 In a short amount of time, my messages became less about updates of my mother’s condition to more about sharing my soul.

 I also gained considerable support during my mother’s illness from seeing a hypnotherapist regularly.
-My hypnotherapist’s name was Connie.
-After my mother recovered, Connie suggested that I continue writing since it was very therapeutic for me.
+After my mother recovered, she suggested that I continue writing since it was very therapeutic for me.
 In February, I began my blog, which I first named “I’m Taking Off!”
 A month after that, I decided to name my blog “My Journey’s Insight.”

 I liked that name because it meant three things for me.
 My Journey was in sight and within view.
 My journey was filled with the knowledge I had gained from my experiences.
 And lastly, my journey was in site – in a computer website!